atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

       fileName: lib2.jar
 ```

-This will mount the `lib1.jar` and `lib2.jar` in the appropriate place in
+This will mount the `lib1.jar` and `lib2.jar` from the `mylibs` sub-directory from `shared-home`
-the container.
+into the appropriate place in the container.

-Similarly, use `additionalBundledPlugins` to load product plugins into the
+Similarly, you can use `additionalBundledPlugins` to load product plugins into the
 container.

+!!!info "System plugin"

-Note: Plugins installed via this method will appear as system plugins
+    Plugins installed via this method will appear as system plugins
     rather than user plugins.
 An alternative to this method is to install the
     plugins via "Manage Apps" in the product system administration UI.

-If you're not using the `shared-home` volume, then you can declare your own custom
-volume in the "Additional Volumes" section below, then declare the libraries as above
-(but with your custom volume name).
+For more details on the above, and how 3rd party libraries can be supplied to a Pod see the example [External libraries and plugins](../examples/external_libraries/EXTERNAL_LIBS.md)

 ## Request body size
 By default the maximum allowed size for the request body is set to 250MB.
 If the size in a request exceeds the maximum